godotengine/godot-docs/classes/class_os.rst

 :ref:`String<class_String>` **get_system_font_path** **(** :ref:`String<class_String>` font_name, :ref:`int<class_int>` weight=400, :ref:`int<class_int>` stretch=100, :ref:`bool<class_bool>` italic=false **)** |const|

-Returns path to the system font file with ``font_name`` and style.
-Returns empty string if no matching fonts found.
+Returns the path to the system font file with ``font_name`` and style.
+Returns an empty string if no matching fonts found.

 The following aliases can be used to request default fonts: "sans-serif", "serif", "monospace", "cursive", and "fantasy".